Dr.Scott D. MoreyDVM, MS

 Dr.Heidi MoreyMS, DVM

 Dr. Heidi Morey grew up in Willington, Connecticut.
 She was active in many 4-H clubs during her youth, but especially enjoyed showing beef cattle.
-She attended the University of Connecticut, graduating in 2005 with a B.S. in animal science.
+She attended the University of Connecticut, graduating with a B.S. in animal science.
 Following graduation, Heidi attended veterinary school at Kansas State University, and graduated with honors.
 While there, she also completed her M.S. in animal science.

 Dr.Weston H. BrownDVM